in2code-de/femanager/Documentation/Changelog/Index.rst

       * [FEATURE] Add support for TYPO3 12
-      * [TASK] Remove dependencies of generic Extbase domain classes - Thx to https://github.com/theLine -
+      * [TASK] Remove dependencies of generic Extbase domain classes - Thx to https://github.com/theLine
+      * [REFACTOR] Dataprocessor for CleanUserGroup is transferred to a Middleware
+      * [REFACTOR] Because of new handling for uploaded files the Dataprocessor for Imagemanipulation is removed -
       :Version: 7.1.0
       :Date: 2023-01-19